skybrud/sky-swiper/README.md

 Vue.use(SkySwiper);

 ```
-The `<SkySwiper />` component is now available globally.
-In essence, the swiper uses the `items` prop in conjunction with the slots to allow you to render any kind of data inside the swiper that your use case calls for.
+The `<SkySwiper />` component registers globally.
+It uses the `items` prop in conjunction with slots to allow you to render any kind of data inside the swiper.

 ### Basic markup
 Just content: